Beagle Health Problems and Raising a Beagle Puppy to be Healthy

 Intervertebral disk disease is very common in Beagles, especially in individuals with a deformed chondrodysplastic build (shortish legs, longish back).
 Intervertebral disk disease can be confused with two other diseases that can occur in Beagles: Wobbler's syndrome and an inflammatory brain disease called aseptic meningitis/vasculitis.

 For such a small dog, the hip dysplasia rate is extremely high.
-The Orthopedic Foundation of America evaluated the hip X-rays of 550 Beagles and found 17% dysplastic.
-And the true rate is even higher because most of the obviously bad X-rays were not sent in for official evaluation.
-Similar-sized dogs have much lower rates – for comparison, Shelties are at 5% and Cockers at 6%.
+The Orthopedic Foundation of America evaluated the hip X-rays of 1000 Beagles and found 18% dysplastic.
+That's just awful.

-Yet another orthopedic health problem in Beagles is luxating patella (loose knees).
+Yet another orthopedic health problem in Beagles is luxating patella (loose knee joints).

 Seizures in Beagles (epilepsy) are a serious concern in the breed.